xMaxximum/CaptureProxy/README.md

 ### Setting Up the Proxy Server

-The main component in the library is `HttpProxy`, which allows you to capture HTTP traffic on a specified port.
+The main component in the library is `HttpProxy`, which allows you to setup HTTP proxy on a specified port.

 Here’s a quick example of how to initialize and start an HTTP Proxy on port `8877`.